In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Mexican antojitos or snack foods are the “little cravings” that will tide you over while sightseeing.

-In addition to elote or Mexican street corn, the following are some of the best street foods of Mexico City.
+In addition to elote or Mexican street corn, the following are some of the best Mexican snacks to eat in Mexico’s capital.

 In Mexico City, quesadillas typically do not have cheese.
 Whereas in different parts of the country, you’ll find quesadillas with cheese.

-Overall, we prefer our quesadillas with cheese and quickly learned to ask for cheese when placing our order.
+Overall, we preferred our quesadillas with cheese and quickly learned to ask for cheese when placing our order.

 You’ll find good quesadilla vendors all over the capital.
-One we particularly liked was at La Marquesa, at the border of La Condesa and Roma Norte neighborhood.
+One we particularly liked was at La Marquesa, at the border of La Condesa and Roma Norte neighborhoods.

 Address: San Luis Potosi 200, Roma Norte, Mexico City

-Served hot, right off a comal or large circular griddle, these are another favorite snack food in Mexico City.
+Served hot, right off a comal or large circular griddle, these are some of our favorite snack foods in Mexico City.

-Tlacoyos are oval shaped patties stuffed with beans, fava beans, requesón, a ricotta style or chicharrón.
-A wide number of toppings are available.
-Some of our favorites were huitlacoche (corn fungus), flor de calabaza (squash blossom), nopales (cactus).
+A wide number of salsas and toppings are available.
+Some of our favorites were huitlacoche (corn fungus), flor de calabaza (squash blossom), and nopales (cactus).

 If you are looking for a quick snack in the middle of the day, indulge in these flavorful tlacoyos.
 Made to order and bursting with flavors, you will enjoy this traditional Mexican snack.

-Where to Eat The Best Tlacoyos in Roma Norte
+Where to Have the Best Tlacoyos in CDMX

 In Roma Norte, at the intersection of Avenue Álvaro Obregón and Jalapa, is the most delicious tlacoyos stand.